Kosovo Force: Events

 On 14 January 2017, the Belgrade-Kosovska Mitrovica train incident happened when rhetoric was exchanged between Kosovo and Serbian Officials after Serbia announced restarting train service between Kosovo and Serbia and Kosovo responded stating that the train would be stopped at the border.
 The initial train was painted in the colors of the Serbian flag with the words “Kosovo is Serbia” printed down the side which was considered provocative by Kosovo Officials and Kosovo Officials stated that Police would stop it at the border.
 The train traveled from Belgrade to the border town of Raska and returned never crossing into Kosovo.
 Train service between Kosovo and Serbia remains non-existent.

 On 21 March 2018, Kosovo's Assembly ratified the border agreement with Montenegro.
 The European Union set ratification as a condition before it would grant Kosovo nationals visa-free access to the pass-port free Schengen area.
 8 September, Serbia's president visited North Kosovo's Gazivode Lake, an important source of Kosovo's water.
 The following day, his planned visit to the majority-Serb village Banje was cancelled by the Kosovo government after Kosovo Albanian protestors put up barricades at the village's entrance.
 29 Sept, Kosovo's president visited Gazivode Lake.
 Serbia accused Kosovo police of seizing control of the lake and briefly detaining workers and Kosovo said police were there to provide security for the visit and nobody was detained.
 A Kosovo Serbian representative said Serbia was putting its military as well as police under high alert as a result.
 20 November The international police agency (INTERPOL), rejected Kosovo's membership.
-On 21 November, Kosovo imposed an import tax on Serbian and Bosnia Herzogovina goods.
+On 21 November, Kosovo imposed an import tax on Serbian and Bosnia Herzegovina goods.
 Kosovo said the tariff would be lifted when Serbia recognizes its sovereignty and stops blocking it from joining international organizations and Serbia said it will not participate in further dialogue until the measure is lifted.

 On 1 July 2021, NATO Secretary-General Jens Stoltenberg confirmed that the KFOR mission would continue.

 On 29 May 2023, more than 30 NATO peacekeeping soldiers defending three town halls in northern Kosovo were injured in clashes with Serb protesters, while Serbia's president put the army on the highest level of combat alert.

 The tense situation developed after ethnic Albanian mayors took office in northern Kosovo's Serb-majority area after elections that the Serbs boycotted.